OCA/l10n-romania/l10n_ro_stock_report/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds stock reports:
+This module adds a stock report according to Romanian requirements.
- - Daily stock report
- - Storage Sheet

-Some of the modules will load data at install.

 **Table of contents**